 top of page

-Social Anxiety at School and in Public: What It Is and How to Manage It
+Social Anxiety in Teens at School and in Public: What It Is and How to Manage It

 Everyone can relate to feeling nervous or shy in a social setting once in a while.
 There are many instances – public speaking, being the new kid at school, or getting to know a new friend, for example – where it’s natural to be nervous.
 But if your anxiety in social settings is so severe that it keeps you from trying new activities or making friends, then you might have social anxiety.